Research in this Theme is focused on delivering new models of hearing e-healthcare to:

-- Improve access for non-urban client populations;
+- ensure equal access for regional/rural/remote client populations;

-Research and technologies developed in this research Program also has great potential for application in developing countries where a lack of audiology services limits hearing aid fitting to less than 10% of those who can benefit from the technology.
+Research and technologies developed in this research Program also have great potential for application in developing countries where a lack of audiology services limits hearing aid fitting to less than 10% of those who can benefit from the technology.

 Despite increasing public debate and awareness of the risks to hearing from our noisier lifestyle, many young adults continue to acquire preventable hearing loss and tinnitus through their leisure activities.
-This program will work closely with our HEARsmart Initiative to development innovative hearing loss prevention programs, campaigns and services that are effective in changing at-risk behaviour in targeted high-risk groups.
+This Program will work closely with our HEARsmart Initiative to development innovative hearing loss prevention programs, campaigns and services that are effective in changing at-risk behaviour in targeted high-risk groups.